Quick Start

 Sessions are auto-saved

 Every conversation is persisted.
-Next time you run bytemind chat, use /sessions to list previous sessions and /resume <id> to continue one.
+Next time you run bytemind, use /sessions to list previous sessions and /resume <id> to continue one.

 Step 4: Run Your First Task